 We at Web Developers Studio love designing custom websites.
 Unfortunately, building sites from the ground up can be expensive.
-For clients with budget concerns, we often recommend purchasing a pre-designed theme that we customize to meet your needs.
+For clients with budget concerns, we often recommend purchasing a pre-designed theme or template that we customize to meet your needs.

 Although some clients come into our offices with the notion that themes are outdated and ugly, a quick tour of available themes convinces them how sleek and beautiful modern themes can be.
 But with tens of thousands available, how do we choose one?

 Well, for WordPress, we use a well-regarded Framework, Genesis.

 Web Developers Studio can help by finding options suitable to your business.
 But if you’d prefer to save even more on billing, here are some guidelines to help you pick.
 Some clients have fun with this and get really into it.
 (Some do not.)

 Remember, some clients love looking through themes, but some really don’t.
 Just give us a call if you start to go nuts.
 Looking for your own theme is supposed to save you some cash, not make you crazy.